alex-meteor/meteor-cordova-shell/README.md

 ```

 - Pull down Meteor-Rider and copy all js files into your `/www/js` folder (not `/platform/...`)
-- Copy `index.html` from the MeteorRider folder to `/www/index.html`
+- Copy and overwrite `index.html` from the MeteorRider folder to `/www/index.html`
 - Rename `cordova-2.4.0` to `cordova.js`